Mercy Otis Warren: Revolutionary writings and politics

 Before and during the Revolution, the Warren home served as a gathering place for patriot debates and meetings, allowing Mercy Warren to meet patriot leaders and their wives.
-In addition, her husband, James, was on the Massachusetts Committee of Correspondence and among other official positions served as the paymaster of the Continental Army in 1776, a time when Mercy Warren would travel between home and the army to serve as her husband's secretary.
+Her husband, James, was also on the Massachusetts Committee of Correspondence and among other official positions served as the paymaster of the Continental Army in 1776, a time when Mercy Warren would travel between home and the army to serve as her husband's secretary.
 Her elite and privileged status amid such a dramatically evolving political situation allowed her as a woman entry into the inner circles of revolutionary activity and debate.
 Not only did she come to know as individuals many of the most important political figures of her times, but she also formed strong opinions about many of them and some like Adams became influential in her literary life.
 Among those she met was George Washington, whom she described from their first meeting as "one of the most amiable and accomplished gentlemen, both in person, mind, and manners...."
 Years later, in 1790, she would ask Washington to approve her History, which he did.
 Another friend, Jefferson helped her get subscriptions for this work.
 Unfortunately, this same creation also contributed to the bitterness that rose between Warren and John Adams.
 After the Revolution, Mercy sided with Jeffersonian Republicanism.
 She openly expressed her opinion in the harshest of terms in her historical account of Adams, ending one of the most productive friendships of the revolutionary period.
 As with John Adams, John Hancock, who had once wavered about the question of independence from Britain, also fell out of favor with the Warrens.